-The Company believes that cash on hand, cash flow from operations and borrowings expected to be available under the Company's existing credit facilities will provide sufficient cash to enable the Company to fund its planned capital expenditures, make scheduled principal and interest payments, meet its other cash requirements and maintain compliance with the terms of its financing agreements for at least the next 12 months.
+The Company believes that cash on hand and cash flow from operations (and if necessary, borrowings available under the Company's existing credit facilities) will provide sufficient cash to enable the Company to fund its planned capital expenditures, make scheduled principal and interest payments, meet its other cash requirements and maintain compliance with the terms of its financing agreements for at least the next 12 months.
 Thereafter, capital expenditures will likely continue to be required to provide increased capacity to meet the Company's expected growth in demand for its products and services.
 The actual amount and timing of the Company's future capital requirements may differ materially from the Company's estimate depending on the demand for its products, new market developments and opportunities and general economic opportunities.
-The Company is also considering the feasibility of refinancing its existing credit facilities in order to extend the repayment terms, as well as other potential benefits.

 The Company's cash flows from operations could be adversely affected by events outside the Company's control, including, without limitation, changes in overall economic conditions, regulatory requirements, changes in technologies, availability of labor resources and capital, changes in the Company's relationship with Sprint Nextel, and other conditions.
 The Wireless segment's operations are dependent upon Sprint Nextel's ability to execute certain functions such as billing, customer care, and collections; the subsidiary's ability to develop and implement successful marketing programs, and the subsidiary's ability to effectively and economically manage other operating activities under the Company's agreements with Sprint Nextel.
-The Company's ability to attract and maintain a sufficient customer base, particularly in the newly acquired cable markets, is also critical to the Company's ability to maintain a positive cash flow from operations.
+The Company's ability to continue to attract and maintain a sufficient customer base, particularly in the cable markets, is also critical to the Company's ability to maintain a positive cash flow from operations.
 The foregoing events individually or collectively could affect the Company's results.